 While there is a music video for this track, it’s more of a Future Hearts tour video than a music video.
 If you’re curious though, click here to check it out!
 I like this song, but I don’t have any particularly strong attachment to it.
 Also, if anyone wants to get me the lyric phone case (shown on right), I will have no complaints!

 Truth time: I cried the first time I heard this song.
 It was one of those songs that I just instantly felt like someone out there understood and empathized with how I felt, especially when I’m low or having an anxiety attack.
 I love how the band incorporated fans into the music video.
 This is one of the top tracks I want to hear ATL play live.

 This is one of my favorite tracks on the album.
 I can’t really explain why, just sound-wise it’s so pleasing and I just love it.
 It’s one of my favorite ATL songs.
 It also kind of makes me think of a reverse Beauty and the Beast situation, with the girl being the one behind the walls.
 I’m a total B&tB sucker so yet another reason I love this song.

 8. “Tidal Waves” ft Mark Hoppus (Blink-182)

 I honestly don’t listen to this song as much as I should.
-The backstory, in short, is it’s about a girl who was dating we’ll assume Alex (the lead singer), then ditched him for someone else; this girl is trying to get him back, but Alex is still bitter and refuses to take her back.
-What I like about this track is it’s a bit more serious.
-It’s one of the tracks that gives Future Hearts its more grown-up sound.
+The song is about a girl who was dating the singer until she ditched him for someone else; this girl is now trying to get him back, but heis still bitter and refuses to take her back.
+What I like about this track is it’s a bit more serious, adding a grown up sound to Future Hearts.

 9. “Don’t You Go”